CephalofairGames/bnb-rules/index.md

 ### Attacks and Damage

 - A separate attack modifier is rolled for each target of an attack ability.

+> - The attack modifier tracking cube should be moved after each attack, including after each individual roll when attacking multiple targets.

 - A shield bonus only reduces damage from attacks, not from other sources, but the bonus applies to all incoming attacks while active.
 - Even if an attack deals no damage (e.g., when a <img src="assets/icons/modifier_miss.png" class="inline-element"/> modifier is rolled), all added effects of the attack are still applied.